petartotev/PT_Demo_WebApiToJenkins/README.md

 0. Make sure you have Jenkinsfile in the parent directory of the repository (where .git is located).

-1. In Jenkins home page:
+1. Create a new Job in Jenkins UI:
-- Choose [Create a job]
+- In Jenkins Home Page, choose [Create a job]
 - Enter an item name: pt-multibranch-pipeline
 - Choose [Multibranch Pipeline] (*Creates a set of Pipeline projects according to detected branches in one SCM repository*) and hit [OK]
 - In [General]: